Maps: 1756 - 1763

 Poland, Prussia & Lithuania..," London, 9 x 7 inches,

-General Magazine of Arts & Sciences.
+from the General Magazine of Arts & Sciences.

 1760 [dated] Nicolas de